hakuhodo-technologies/scope-rl/docs/online_offline_rl.rst

 Implicit Q-Learning
 ----------

+After learning a new policy, we are often interested in the performance validation.
+We describe the problem formulation of Off-Policy Evaluation (OPE) and Selection (OPS) `here <>`_.
+The supported implementation of learning and evaluation are described `here <>`_ and `here <>`_, respectively.

 For further taxonomies and descriptions, we refer readers to the survey papers :cite:`levine2020offline` and :cite:`prudencio2022survey`.
-`awesome-offline-rl <https://github.com/hanjuku-kaso/awesome-offline-rl>`_ also provides a comprehensive list of literatures.
+`awesome-offline-rl <https://github.com/hanjuku-kaso/awesome-offline-rl>`_ also provides a comprehensive list of literature.